tkhq/sdk/examples/rebalancer/README.md

 - [ ] - Initiate a transfer of funds from "sink" to "bank" unless there's an existing pending transfer
 - [ ] - Approve that transfer in the UI using the authenticator for an "admin" user

+### Poll and broadcast

+- [x] - Continuously poll the status of completed recycle activities that originate from the `sink` address.
+Once consensus has been reached, broadcast the signed transaction

 ### Thoughts